thomasdengiz/Android_Game_HeatPump_Master/README.md

 At the same time, you must maintain a high level of comfort by keeping the room temperature within a specified comfort range and ensuring that the hot water tank has enough—but not too much—hot water.

-Additionally, the app includes interesting facts about heat pumps, showing why they are crucial for decarbonizing the heating sector and achieving independence from fossil fuels—making them a key technology for the energy transition.
+Additionally, the app includes interesting facts about heat pumps, showing why they are crucial for decarbonizing the heating sector and achieving independence from fossil fuels, making them a key technology for the energy transition.